 Fireweed holds 100% interest in the 820 claims of the Mac property.
-Vendor Maverix Metals Inc. ("Maverix") retained production royalties of 0.25% NSR on base metals and other non-precious minerals, 1% NSR on silver and other precious metals excluding gold, and 3% NSR on gold produced from the Mac property.
-In January 2023, Maverix was acquired by Triple Flag Precious Metals Corp.
+Triple Flag Precious Metals Corp. holds production royalties of 0.25% NSR on base metals and other non-precious minerals, 1% NSR on silver and other precious metals excluding gold, and 3% NSR on gold produced from the Mac property.

 Fireweed holds 100% interest in the 333 MC, 74 MP and 217 Jerry claims.
 Vendors Epica Gold Inc. ("Epica") and Carlin Gold Corporation ("Carlin") together retained production royalties of 0.5% NSR on base metals and silver, and 2% NSR on all other metals including gold produced from the MC, MP and Jerry claims, and are entitled to one additional payment of \$750,000 or equivalent in Fireweed shares at the Company's option, upon receiving a resource calculation of at least 2 million tonnes of indicated (or better) resource on any part of the MC, MP or Jerry claims.
 Fireweed maintains a right of first refusal on the sale of any NSR royalty from these claims by Epica and/or Carlin.
+As of September 2022, Epica became a subsidiary company of Onyx Gold Corp.